jhpyle/docassemble/_docs/functions.md

 {% include side-by-side.html demo="send-email-with-attachment" %}

 Sending e-mail can be slow.
-If you call `send_email()` from within an interview, the user might have to look at a spinner.
+If you call `send_email()` from within an interview session, the user might have to look at a spinner.
 In order to provide a better experience to users, you may wish to call `send_email()` from within a [background process].

 ## <a name="interview_email"></a>interview_email()

-The `interview_email()` function returns an e-mail address that the user can use to send a message to the interview.
-For more information about how users can send e-mails to interviews, see the documentation for the [e-mail to interview] feature.
+The `interview_email()` function returns an e-mail address that the user can use to send a message to the Steward for the current interview session.
+For more information about how users can send e-mails to interview session, see the documentation for the [e-mail to interview] feature.

 If the [`incoming mail domain`] directive in your [configuration] is